President, Co-founder and CEO

 Chief Strategy Officer & Chief Financial Officer

-Jane serves as the chief strategy officer and chief financial officer for First Book and the First Book Marketplace, and has provided strategic guidance for First Book and its subsidiaries during a period of unparalleled growth.
-Jane had a distinguished career with law firm Zuckerman Spaeder, where she served as CFO for two decades as it evolved from a small firm to its current status as a major litigation firm with multiple offices in the United States.
-In addition to her financial role at First Book, Jane, together with the CEO, CO and CAO, serves on the executive management team, overseeing all operations and strategic development for the organization.
+Jane serves as the chief strategy officer and chief financial officer for First Book and the First Book Marketplace.
+She has provided strategic guidance for First Book and its subsidiaries through unparalleled growth.
+Prior to joining First Book, Jane had a distinguished career with law firm Zuckerman Spaeder, where she served as CFO for two decades as it evolved from a small firm to a major litigation firm with multiple offices in the United States.
+In addition to her financial role at First Book, Jane serves on the executive management team overseeing all operations and strategic development for the organization.
 Jane has a degree in math and physics from Arcadia University and she did graduate work at the University of Arizona’s Optical Sciences Center.

 Chief Operating Officer